Experience & Explore the Autism Nature Trail:

 - Design Zone, where visitors can manipulate materials from along the trail into patterns and structures;

 - Playful Path, a place of twisting paths with different surfaces including coarse gravel, log rounds, and sand;

-- The Nook, an area of carefully spaced seating set under a natural canopy;
+- Caroline's Nook, an area of carefully spaced seating set under a natural canopy;

 The ANT is located adjacent to the Humphrey Nature Center near the Castile Entrance to Letchworth State Park.
 The ANT entrance is halfway up the sidewalk from the parking lot toward the Humphrey Nature Center.
 The Trail is one mile long with 38 stone markers (“vertical ants”) visible at all times.